 While the Swedes are among the tallest people in the world, you should know that the Swedish Vallhund isn’t going to live up to his human stereotype.
-But don’t fret because this short-legged dog is a cutie, and even though he may often times be confused for a Corgi, this little cutie from the North is 100% Swed and definitely an animal that many people should consider getting as a pet.
+But don’t fret because this short-legged dog is a cutie, and even though he may often be confused for a Corgi, this little cutie from the North is 100% Swed and an animal that many people should consider getting as a pet.

 But is the…